softuni-practice-server/softuni-practice-server/COLLECTIONS.md

 **By default, the service will only return the first 10 entries in a collection.** Use pagination options, as described in the section [Advanced Retrieval - Pagination](#pagination).

 ### Create
-*This request requires authorization headers (see above).*
+*This request requires authorization and content-type headers (see above).*

 Send `POST` request to `/data/:collection` to create new entry.
 ID will be generated automatically and will be included in the returned object.
 If the collection does not exist, it will be created.

 ### Update
-*This request requires authorization headers (see above).
+*This request requires authorization and content-type headers (see above).
 Only the owner of the resource can edit it.*

 Send `PUT` request to `/data/:collection/:id` to update a single entry.
 Note that the existing entry will be replaced!

 ### Partial Update
-*This request requires authorization headers (see above).
+*This request requires authorization and content-type headers (see above).
 Only the owner of the resource can edit it.*

 Send `PATCH` request to `/data/:collection/:id` to partially update a single entry.
 The existing entry will be merged with the new data.
 System properties will **not** be affected.